 Did it work?
 If not, don’t despair!
 There are more ways to bring back their old shine.
 Follow the next guide, and your extensions will be almost brand new.

-This one uses similar principles as the previous method, just pushing things a bit further.
+This one uses principles similar to the previous method, pushing things further.
 Regardless of whether you have clip-ins, tape-ins, fusion or micro links, you should remove your ruined extensions.
 You will need a sink or a tub, shampoo, conditioner, and natural oil.

 Timeframe: 60 Minutes